TeliaSoneraNorge/next-nodejs-passport-identity-seed/README.md

 Telia Identity and Express.js
 =========================

-An Express.js project implemented using JavaScript (NodeJS, Express.js and Passport.js):
+A barebone project implemented using JavaScript (NodeJS, Express.js and Passport.js), which provides authentication against Telia Identity Provider via the OpenID Connect protocol.

 # Installation

 * Clone the repository
 * Go to [https://console.telia.io](https://console.telia.io)
-* Register a 'NodeJS (Server)' application and write down your client id and secret
+* Register a 'NodeJS (Server)' application and write down your client id, secret, and callback URL

 	> Note: You will only be able to see the user data marked as 'Required' in this case